ademkay/Seeker/README.md

 # Seeker
 Email address finder.
 The project is on development stage.
+Totally updated, replaced old failed options, added new ones.
+Need some help in testing and development, so if you can (and want) - contact me on mail.

 1. Run install.py to install required Python libraries
 2. Run seeker.py (python3 seeker.py).
 Read the instructions carefully.